DesignYear/Design-Year/Syllabi/Graphic Design Theory/Drawing 101 - Learn to Draw.md

 >
 >–Aristotle

-## Schedule of Reading and Writing Assignments
+## Schedule of Drawing Assignments
 ### Drawing 101, Adrian Cunanan, Instructor
 #### *All readings are found in "You Can Draw in 30 Days" unless otherwise indicated.*